Rosemary (Mi Die Xiang)

 Key Actions: Moves Blood, Clears Wind Cold, Stops Cough, Clears Damp, Resolves Phlegm, Supports Lungs, Strengthens Spleen, Calms Shen, Tonifies Yang, Builds Qi

-Medicinal Uses: Helps promote blood flow, lowers or increase blood pressure, reduce muscle spasms, promote menses, promote healing, colds, flu, asthma, sore throat, cough, cough with white clear phlegm, tuberculosis, improves memory, dementia, Alzheimer’s, improves focus and mental clarity, chronic anxiety, depression, warming, supports immune system.
+Medicinal Uses: Helps promote blood flow, lowers or increase blood pressure, reduces muscle spasms, promotes menses, promotes healing, colds, flu, asthma, sore throat, cough, cough with white or clear phlegm, tuberculosis, improves memory, dementia, Alzheimer’s, improves focus and mental clarity, chronic anxiety, depression, warming, supports immune system.

 Flavors/Temps: Sweet, Acrid, Slightly Bitter, Warm, Astringent

-History/Folklore: Rosemary has been used since ancient times to heal and as a culinary herb.
-It is famous for treating almost every kind of ailment, but is especially known for its antioxidant, anti-inflammatory, anticancer and mood enhancing properties.
+History/Folklore: Rosemary has been used since ancient times as a culinary herb and a medicine.
+It is famous for treating almost every kind of ailment, but is especially known for its antioxidant, anti-inflammatory, anticancer, and mood and memory enhancing properties.
+Rosmarinus officinalis and Salvia rosmarinus are two names for the same plant.

-Rosemary is in fact an herb, and not just a seasoning or spice.
 It is an excellent herb for supporting heart health.
-It can both lower or increase blood pressure, reduce stress that can lead to heart attacks, and improve circulation.
+It can both lower and increase blood pressure, reduce stress that can lead to heart attacks, and improve circulation.

 Rosemary oil is used externally as a rubefacient to soothe painful gout, rheumatism, and neuralgic conditions.
 Applied to the scalp, it is used to stimulate hair growth, prevent premature baldness, and prevent dandruff.